 “Two more and I would have beaten Frank.”

-“You got greedy,” the other demon said.
+“You got greedy,” the judicial demon said.
 “And careless.”

 “In my defence, the sorcerer was drunk.
 All I could smell was vodka.”